DKeen0123/CV/README.md

 ## Daniel Keen

-I'm a **software developer** with Javascript and Ruby experience, looking for a new role. **I am particularly interested in the ReactJS JavaScript library**.
+I'm a **full-stack software developer** with Javascript and Ruby experience, looking for a new role. **I am particularly interested in the ReactJS JavaScript library**.

 with a background in operations and analytics in two exciting tech startups, tired of being on the client-facing surface of business and wanting to take a deep-dive into the creation and production of the technology itself.